-Can I bring a quest when using my Membership?
+Can I bring a guest when using my Membership?

 As a member of the Great Plains Zoo you can get a 15% discount on admission for friends and family.
 Learn more about membership benefits here.

 Where are your restrooms located?

 We have restrooms in the lobby of the Delbridge Museum of Natural History, near the Hy-Vee Face-to-Face Farm and in the Maasai Market Café.

 Do you have a family restroom or a private place for nursing?